Exploring the limits of Concurrency in ML Training on Google TPUs: Introduction

 Training such models requires correspondingly large machines.
 In 2012, the breakthrough AlexNet paper~\cite{krizhevsky2012imagenet} trained with model parallelism over two GPUs.
 That same year, Google harnessed their datacenter-scale CPU clusters to train asynchronously in the DistBelief system~\cite{dean2012large}.
 The Deep Learning revolution sparked huge investments in GPUs: NVIDIA revenues rose an average of 50\% year-over-year every quarter from mid-2016 to mid-2018~\cite{nvidiarevenue}.
 By 2015, Google had built a specialized neural network accelerator, the Tensor Processing Unit (TPU), a single chip which offered over a 10x improvement in performance/watt, peak performance, and inference latency~\cite{jouppi2017datacenter}.
 Within two years, Google’s second-generation TPU used 256-chip pods to train a single model with near-perfect parallel scaling~\cite{jouppi2020domain}; the third-generation TPU increased pod size to 1024~\cite{jouppi2020domain,kumar2019scale}.
 NVIDIA and other GPU suppliers have fielded clusters of similar scale, with Microsoft and OpenAI constructing a 10,000-GPU cluster~\cite{microsoft2020}.
 The space-race uses increasingly accurate models to approach Artificial General Intelligence, but there is no doubt that the hardware being fielded is also astronomically ambitious.

 Unlike the space race, where low-earth orbit and the moon make for obvious milestones, the best way to measure the accomplishments of these parallel machines is less concrete.
 Benchmarking competitions can serve this purpose: AlexNet surprised and transformed the vision community by winning the ImageNet Large-Scale Visual Recognition Competition~\cite{russakovsky2015imagenet} in 2012.
 Computer architects and system builders recognized the need for a benchmark suite similar to SPEC and TPC in their field, and a broad coalition of universities and companies founded MLPerf in 2018 to serve this need~\cite{mlperf}.
 In particular, the MLPerf Training division~\cite{mattson2019mlperf} attracts HPC-scale entries, as submissions compete to reach state-of-the-art accuracy on parallel training problems on massively parallel clusters in minimum wall-clock time.
-The techniques used in MLPerf submissions generally benefit the Deep Learning community, as they are folded into systems, libraries, compilers, and best-practices application code.
+The techniques used in MLPerf submissions generally benefit the deep learning community, as they are folded into systems, libraries, compilers, and best-practices application code.
 This paper focuses on Google’s MLPerf 0.7 Training submission, and explains the algorithmic, architectural, performance, and system-tuning techniques that demonstrated world-class training at scale.

-MLPerf~\cite{mattson2019mlperf} is a machine learning benchmark suite that is designed to benchmark different classes of ML accelerators and frameworks on state of art ML tasks.
+MLPerf~\cite{mattson2019mlperf} is a machine learning benchmark suite that is designed to benchmark different classes of ML accelerators and frameworks on state-of-the-art ML tasks.
 It has gained industry wide support and recognition.
-The recently concluded MLPerf v0.7 Training submission round has submissions from NVIDIA, Google, AliBaba, Fujitsu, Shenzhen Institute and Intel.
+The recently concluded MLPerf-v0.7 Training submission round has submissions from NVIDIA, Google, AliBaba, Fujitsu, Shenzhen Institute and Intel.
 Along with CPUs and NVIDIA GPUs, benchmarked hardware included the Google TPU-v3 and TPU-v4 as well as an AI accelerator from Huawei.
 ML frameworks included PyTorch, TensorFlow, JAX, MXNet, MindSpore and Merlin HugeCTR.